clementvidon/get_next_line/README.md

 #           GNL - GET_NEXT_LINE - 42

-Get the next line of text available on a file descriptor.<br>
+Get the next line of text available on a file descriptor.
 Calling get_next_line in a loop will allow us to read the text available on the file descriptor one line at a time until the end of it.